anirban99/springboot-react-realestate/README.md

 Since I didn't receive the JSON data file along with the project, I loaded the JSON data manually using the LoadDataRepository.java in the spring boot project.

 In order to run the project, the user needs to have a mongodb installed locally.
 The instructions to install mongodb can be found below.
-After that the follow the sequence :
+After that follow the sequence :

 Run mongodb